gudesystems/upload.py/README.md

-# upload.py
+# GUDE Device Manager
-`upload.py` is a Script-Tool that aims to automatically deploy firmware updates, configuration and/or ssl certificates to multiple **Gude Systems GmbH PDU devices**
+GUDE Device Manager (GDM) automatically deploys firmware updates, configuration files, and SSL certificates to multiple **Gude Systems GmbH devices**.

 Firmware updates can be obtained automatically (by using `--onlineupdate`) or manually.